 - Your tour now continues as we head to Australia's Red Centre, and the outback town of Alice Springs.

 - A fascinating tour today will introduce you to the Flying Doctor Base and the old Telegraph Station, the original site of the first European settlement in central Australia, which is now a museum.
 Depending on timings we'll also visit the famous School of the Air.

-This evening you might be tempted to join an optional bush barbecue - an authenic experience that really sums up the spirit of the Australian Outback.
+This evening attend an Aussie bush barbecue - a fantastic included highlight where you can sample traditional cuisine.
+This is an authentic experience that really sums up the spirit of the Australian Outback.
 The fun starts at sunset as we take to the road to try to spot kangaroos.
 Before you eat you can try your hand at boomerang throwing, and afterwards you can indulge in a spot of star-gazing.